Summary Enabling Digital Transformation for Social Impact

 Nishant: According to Accenture, AI could add ~$1T in the Indian economy by 2035

 Towards the end of our conversation, I highlight that 11 per cent of social start-ups in India are from Ed-tech (NASSCOM report).
 The idea is to drive the importance of social entrepreneurship within the business ecosystem for enabling solutions for less privileged using technology or other means.
 A significant part of our conversation is on the social impact of emerging technologies with a focus on Artificial Intelligence (AI), Machine Learning (ML) and Blockchain.

 Blockchain is increasing deployed globally for social good.
 Accenture Lab’s collaboration with Akshaya Patra, a leading non-profit in India for the “Million Meals Project “is an excellent example of “Tech For Good” i.e. technology enabling social good for the underserved communities.
 The middle Road

-# Technology, AI, Blockchain and Global Development: Rise of Fintech
+# Technology, AI, Blockchain and Global Development: Rise of Fintech: Digital Transformation Social Impact

-During the podcast, Giri mentions about use cases as examples to drive his point about the impact of emerging technologies like AI and ML among startups in India.
+During the podcast, Giri mentions about use cases as examples to drive his point about how the impact of emerging technologies like AI and ML among startups in India is Enabling Digital Transformation for Social Impact.
 Giri gives a poignant overview on how artificial intelligence is making a difference through examples including self driving cars.